jacechua/Enki/README.md

 # Enki
-Data science skills learned through the Enki mobile app.
+Data science skill exercises on the Enki mobile app.